Y-WE helped me to grow confident in my own skin and love who I am. —Y-WE Participant

 Working at the Intersection of Race, Class and Gender

 Our programs link racial injustice to environmental and economic injustice, as well as patriarchy and homophobia.
 We interrogate pervasive assumptions of racism and sexism while exploring the power of creative dialogue and action to deepen our lives as global citizens, connected to each other.
-We create healing community space that welcomes the lived experience of our diverse participants.
+We create a healing community space that welcomes the lived experience of our diverse participants.

 Finding One’s Voice

-Young women develop confident self-expression and mutual understanding through creative workshops, trainings, and community conversations.
+Youth develop confident self-expression and mutual understanding through creative workshops, trainings, and community conversations.
 Youth learn to speak about their beliefs and find ways to help their communities.

-Young women develop leadership skills as they plan and lead workshops and community events, and shape program development.
+Youth develop leadership skills as they plan and lead workshops and community events, and shape program development.
 Training addresses topics such as public speaking, advocacy, institutional power and facilitation skills.

 Y-WE is the community I never knew I needed.— Y-WE Youth